Deal Summary

 Deal Timeline

-| Feb 2024 | DFC approves $250M loan to Africa Finance Corporation (AFC) for corridor-linked infrastructure |
+| Feb 2024 | DFC approves $250M loan to Africa Finance Corporation for broader infrastructure operating activities; do not count as a dedicated Zambia-Lobito rail loan without transaction evidence |

 | 17 Dec 2025 | $553M railway loan signed by Trump-appointed DFC CEO Ben Black, demonstrating bipartisan continuity |